If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 Note: This guide contains affiliate links to my trusted travel partners.

-My name is Erin, and I authored the Savannah First-Timer’s Guide.
 It combines all of my best Savannah travel tips from this website into one handy downloadable guide.

-Savannah Georgia Christmas Lights 2024
+Savannah Georgia Christmas Lights (Updated for 2024)

-There are multiple areas throughout the city that are known for their beautiful Christmas displays.
-I’m going to attempt to list as many as possible, beginning with my favorites…
+There are multiple areas throughout the city that are known for their beautiful lighted Christmas displays.

 The Historic District